BERT-like Pre-training for Symbolic Piano Music Classification Tasks: Datasets and Data Representation

-We collect four existing public-domain piano MIDI dataset, and compile a new one on our own, for the study presented in this work.
-All the pieces are in 4/4 time signature.
-We list some important statistics of these five datasets in Table \ref{tab:datasets}, and provide their details below.

-Following \cite{oore2018time}, we differentiate two types of MIDI files, \emph{MIDI scores}, which are musical scoresheets rendered directly into MIDI with no dynamics and exactly according to the written metrical grid, and \emph{MIDI performance}, which are MIDI encodings of human performances of musical scoresheets.
-For consistency, we convert all our datasets into MIDI scores by dropping performance-related information such as velocity and tempo, except for the training and evaluation for the velocity prediction task, where we use velocity information.

-\begin{itemize} \item The \textbf{Pop1K7} dataset \cite{hsiao21aaai},\footnote{\url{https://github.com/YatingMusic/compound-word-transformer}} is composed of machine transcriptions of 1,747 audio recordings of piano covers of Japanese anime, Korean and Western pop music, amounting to over 100 hours worth of data.
-The transcription was done with the ``onsets-and-frames'' RNN-based piano transcription model \cite{hawthorne2018onsets} and the RNN-based downbeat and beat tracking model from the Madmom library \cite{madmom}.
-We discard performance-related information, treating it as a MIDI score dataset rather than a MIDI performance one.
-We also temporally quantize the onset time and duration of the notes, as described in Section \ref{sec:token}.
+We collect four existing public-domain piano MIDI datasets, including Pop1K7, ASAP, POP909, EMOPIA and compile ourselves a new dataset, named Pianist8.
+To simplify the token representation, we consider only MIDI files that specify 4/4 metre.\footnote{We note that the metre can be wrong due to errors in automatic music transcription, leading to noise in the data.
+Future work can be done to improve this.
+Moreover, future work can be done to use a more complicated token representation such as that proposed by \textcite{ashis19ismir} to include other time signatures.} We list some important statistics of these five datasets in Tab.~\ref{tab:datasets} and provide their details below. \begin{itemize} \item The \textbf{Pop1K7} dataset developed by \textcite{hsiao21aaai}\footnote{\url{https://github.com/YatingMusic/compound-word-transformer}} is composed of machine transcriptions of 1,747 audio recordings of piano covers (i.e., a new recording by someone other than the original artist or composer of a commercially released song) of Japanese anime, Korean and Western pop music, amounting to over 100 hours worth of data.
+The transcription was done with the ``onsets-and-frames'' RNN-based piano transcription model \parencite{hawthorne2018onsets} (which is reported to attain 95.32 onset F1 score for note-level piano transcription \parencite{hawthorne21ismir}), and the RNN-based downbeat and beat tracking model from the Madmom library \parencite{madmom}.
 This dataset is the largest among the five, constituting half of our training data.
 We only use it for pre-training.